MandyHole/love-a-lab/README.md

 ## Testing

 ### Layout:
 I originally designed the homepage using the theories taught in the course (using floats, display: none, column widths/heights).
-With a rather complicated design of double column intro and an aside, it was very complicated.
-To have my content and photos line up, I had to give each div an arbitrary size, which meant that, depending on media widths, I would have had massive gaps between my columns or would face an unmanageable number of breakpoints.
-Also, I was having to have extra filler images appear or be hidden depending on how my content was split so there wasn’t a massive gap.
+With a rather complicated design of double column intro and an aside, it was very difficult to look good without an unmanageable number of breakpoints; to have my content and photos line up, I had to give each div an arbitrary size, which meant that, depending on media widths, I would have had massive gaps between my columns.
+Also, I was having to have extra filler images appear or be hidden depending on how my content was split so there wasn’t a massive gap in a column.
 I also would have to check the height for various breakpoints to make sure the columns were the same size.
-Finally, as my aside appeared in the wrong place (under the qualifications intro) so I then had to hide/show the original/duplicate depending on the media width.
+Finally, as my aside appeared in the wrong place in the mobile view (under the qualifications intro), I then had to hide/show the original/duplicate depending on the media width.
 It was all very messy and complicated, and I knew there had to be a better way!

 Upon recommendation from my Mentor, I tried flex-box for my pros/cons page.
 Researching that also let me to grid css, which I implemented on my tips page.
 Both were remarkably easier to use, and my gaps between both pages were consistent and the pages looked much more professional.
 Upon reflection, I decided to redo my homepage with grid to ensure consistency through the site.
 Unfortunately, doing it retrospectively caused a lot more effort and took a lot of experimentation to get it right, removing the extra divs, images and formatting that were no longer required.